 Ronald B. Risdon focuses his practice on commercial and corporate finance, including syndicated credit facilities, public and private offerings of debt securities, asset-based lending, and restructurings and bankruptcy.
 His clients include banks, commercial finance companies, hedge funds and private equity funds.
 Ron has extensive experience with high-yield bonds and with multi-jurisdictional financing transactions.
 He also regularly advises clients on the analysis of complex capital structures in connection with distressed investing and restructurings.

 Ron often speaks on finance-related topics at industry events, client seminars and continuing legal education programs, including a presentation he recently gave at a distressed investing conference on cases concerning minority bondholders’ use of the Trust Indenture Act to protect their rights in an out-of-court non-consensual restructuring.
-A member of the American Bar Association and the New York City Bar Association, Ron obtained his A.B., in economics, from The College of William & Mary in 1974, and was awarded a J.D. by the University of Virginia School of Law in 1977.
+Ron obtained his A.B., in economics, from The College of William & Mary in 1974, and was awarded a J.D. by the University of Virginia School of Law in 1977.

 Represented a private equity fund with respect to $4.86-billion first and second lien credit facilities to finance the acquisition of a provider of network-enabled services for hospital and ambulatory customers.